Marwanmhks/UVC_Disinfecting_Robot/README.md

 ![Final Build 2](https://user-images.githubusercontent.com/66640498/122592425-8add5480-d064-11eb-9f4d-f62cdabb0d76.jpg)

-In its current state the robot can use SLAM (RTABMap) to create a map of its surroundings (using the Kinect depth perception and converting it into a laserscan type message to detect wall and obstacles) and localize itself within the map.
+In its current state the robot uses SLAM (RTABMap) to create a map of its surroundings (using the Kinect depth perception and converting it into a laserscan type message to detect wall and obstacles) and localize itself within the map.
 It plans a path multiple goals to achieve autonomous navigation with obstacle avoidance and human detection features.

 ## UVC_Disinfecting_Robot Characteristics
 UVC_Disinfecting_Robot is a differential drive robot with the motors placed on the same axis.
 The base is made of clear acrylic and metal brackets with one caster wheel for support.